Do you feel the rats are winning the rat race?

 The organizers overlooked one little menu detail.
 Bacon!

-Mayor Nenshi soon put everyone at ease.
-At the beginning of his talk he said, “I find it interesting that you served a Muslim Mayer bacon!”
+Mayor Nenshi soon put everyone at ease as he took the podium to address the crowd.
+At the beginning of his talk he said, “I find it interesting that you would serve a Muslim Mayer bacon!”

 That broke the ice.
 His comment was greeted with resounding applause and gales of laughter.
-He is now ending his second term and every year reminds us about the bacon.
+He is now ending his third term and every year reminds us about the bacon.

-After that he focused on the common interests of serving the poor, feeding the hungry, community service and making our city a better place to live and work.
+The first year he focused on common interests shared by Muslim and Christian faiths including serving the poor, feeding the hungry, community service and making our city a better place to live and work.

 Personality DifferencesYou may feel there are those in your home or office who don’t have one!
 A personality, that is.

-Understanding personality differences will guide you in building deeper relationships.
-The best explanation I’ve ever had was from a pastor who laid fox, bear, lion, otter, owl, beaver and ant hand puppets on a table on stage and used them to explain personality types.
+Understanding personality differences will help you to build deeper relationships.
+The best explanation I’ve ever had was from a pastor who laid fox, bear, lion, otter, owl, beaver and and hand puppets on a table and proceeded to use each one to explain personality types to 2,500 people.
+People of all ages love puppets - almost as much as they love donuts!

 For a deeper explanation, click here.
 Truity's Personality and Careers Blog explains it much better than I can.

-Leveraging Our DifferencesIf you let it, diversity can bring great joy.
-I base that on the great happiness excellent Chinese, Indian, African, Mexican, Nepalese, Brazilian, Jamaican, Vietnamese, Italian, Canadian and other types of restaurants in our city bring me.
+Leveraging Our DifferencesIf you let it, celebrating diversity can bring great joy.
+I base that on the great happiness excellent Chinese, Indian, African, Mexican, Nepalese, Brazilian, Jamaican, Vietnamese, Italian, Ukrainian and other food types of restaurants in our city bring me.
+The seeds of a new relationship may begin through sharing a meal,

 Hispanic people in Los Angeles or Vancouver think and speak differently than those in Toronto or New York.
-Each filters communication through their own unique culture.
+Each filters communication through their own unique culture and experience.

-If your company is set to launch internationally, I’ll bet you know a colleague, employee, college buddy, neighbor, the parent of a kid who plays on your kids sports team who has come from the region where you want to do business.
+If your company is set to launch a new location in another country, I’ll bet you know a colleague, employee, college buddy, neighbor or the parent of a kid who plays sports with your kids who has come from the region where you want to do business.

-You will learn more about local culture and opportunities in your target region during a 30-minute chat at a Starbucks than you will from hours of online research or wading through government programs.
+You will learn more about local culture and opportunities in your target region during a 30-minute chat at a Tim Horton's or Starbucks than you will from hours of online research or wading through government trade programs.

 What if your kindness fails to bring significant change?
-You can change the way you respond or interact with it.
+Keep trying.
+Change the way you respond or interact with others.
 The bottom line is to never let the rats suck you into their race!

 Relationship Builders1.
 I love hearing your ideas